enzymejs/enzyme/docs/guides/karma.md

 # Using Enzyme with Karma

 Karma is a popular test runner that can run tests in browser environments.
-Enzyme is compatible with enzyme, but often requires a little bit of configuration.
+Enzyme is compatible with Karma, but often requires a little bit of configuration.

 This configuration largely depends on which plugins you are using to bundle your JavaScript code.
 In the case of Browserify or Webpack, see the below documentation in order to get these up and running.